vinnyroca/CodeandMediaArt/docs/00_procedural_experiments.md

 - Choose an arm position randomly: Both arms up, both arms to the left, both arms to the right.

-- If you choose the same position, clap hands and repeat from the top.
-If you choose different positions, repeat from the top.
+- If you choose the same position, after you clap your thighs, clap your partners hands and repeat from the top If you choose different positions, repeat from the top.

 ## Code and Art